bentwheel/lgbtq-retirement-meps-analysis/README.md

 each year, which are determined at the household level based on family size, number of children, and in some cases, the presence of older individuals.
-Therefore, an individual’s total family income as a percentage of FPL is calculated with a value for FPL which can vary across individuals based on these factors.
+Therefore, an individual’s total family income as a percentage of FPL is calculated using a value of FPL that varies across individuals based on these factors.

 In states that have elected to expanded Medicaid coverage (as of this writing, 41 states including DC), individuals in households below 138%